sunjana2199/ML-Climate-Final-Project/abstract.md

 The Dataset I will be using the coursework is the Energy Dataset that is sourced from " https://ourworldindata.org/ "

+Update :
+This Data was collected from https://www.eia.gov/ through their open data API.
+EIA - Energy Information Administration

+The U.S. Energy Information Administration (EIA) is a principal agency of the U.S. Federal Statistical System responsible for collecting, analyzing, and disseminating energy information to promote sound policymaking, efficient markets, and public understanding of energy and its interaction with the economy and the environment.
+EIA programs cover data on coal, petroleum, natural gas, electric, renewable and nuclear energy.
+EIA is part of the U.S. Department of Energy.

+The Data is sourced from Demand Readings of New York Independent System Operator (NYIS), hourly - local time.

 **COUNTRY-WISE PROFILING (EDA)** :

 The questions I would like to explore from this Dataset are as follows  :